Haddenham, Buckinghamshire: History

-From the Norman conquest of England until the Dissolution of the Monasteries the Convent of St Andrew in Rochester, Kent held the manor.
-The Crown held the manor for the remainder of the reign of Henry VIII.
-Thereafter it passed to his daughter Elizabeth I.
+From the Norman conquest of England until the Dissolution of the Monasteries, the Convent of St Andrew in Rochester, Kent, held the manor.
+The Crown held the manor for the remainder of the reign of Henry VIII; thereafter, it passed to his daughter Elizabeth I.

 The village had a Royal charter as a market town between 1294 and 1301.
 The market was short-lived because the influential manor of Thame objected to losing trade to Haddenham.

-Haddenham was long a stronghold of radicalism and in particular of the Buckinghamshire Farm Labourers Union established in 1872 by Edward Richardson of Dinton.
+Haddenham was long a stronghold of radicalism, in particular of the Buckinghamshire Farm Labourers Union that was established in 1872 by Edward Richardson of Dinton.

-Haddenham used to have several more pubs than today.
+Haddenham used to have several more pubs than it has today.
 The Anchor and the Eight Bells at Church End are now private houses.
-The Waggon and Horses in High Street was converted into the Peking Rendezvous Chinese restaurant, but closed in 2013.
-The Red Lion in Church End also closed in 2013.
-A developer applied for planning permission to demolish the Red Lion and replace it with housing, but in 2014 Aylesbury Vale District Council rejected the application.
+The Waggon and Horses in High Street was converted into the Peking Rendezvous Chinese restaurant, which closed in 2013.
+The Red Lion in Church End also closed in 2013; a developer applied for planning permission to demolish it and replace it with housing, but, in 2014, Aylesbury Vale District Council rejected the application.
 The Green Dragon on Churchway, then a restaurant Twist at the Green Dragon, was officially closed when planning permission was granted to make it a private residence.
-The Rose and Thistle also permanently closed in 2019.
+The Rose and Thistle also closed permanently in 2019.

-In 1906 the Great Western Railway opened the railway through the parish, with Haddenham railway station to serve the village.
-In 1963 British Railways closed the station but kept the line open.
-In 1987 BR opened station at a new site, a few hundred yards west of the old one.
-The railway is part of what is now the Chiltern Main Line.
+In 1906, the Great Western Railway opened the railway through the parish, with Haddenham railway station serving the village.
+In 1963, British Railways closed the station but kept the line open.
+In 1987, station was opened at a new site, a few hundred yards west on the Chiltern Main Line.

 Architecture

 Haddenham is one of only three "wychert (or whitchet) villages" in England.
 Wychert is a method of building with a white clay mixed with straw to make walls and buildings, which are then thatched or topped with red clay tiles.

-Haddenham War Memorial, situated near the village pond at Church End, is a Grade II Listed Building.
+Haddenham War Memorial, situated near the village pond at Church End, is a Grade II listed building.